 Here is the list of Mr Rowe's eight employees who enlisted and their Service Number (SN), if I could find it.
-As you can see I have only (fairly confidently) identified five of the eight (based on address or the occupation of baker)
+As you can see I have only (fairly confidently) identified six of the eight, based on address or the occupation.

 Chitts, Vic.
 (SN possibly 1715) You would think with such a distinctive name that Mr Chitts would be easy to identify, but not so.
 There was a Clarence, a Hector and a Russell Chitts who enlisted - Russell was a painter from New South Wales; Clarence was a Dairyman from Sandringham and I have found him and his wife Alice in the Electoral Roll both before and after the War and there is no local connection.
 That leaves Hector Rudolph Chitts as the most likely, so maybe he was known as Vic.
 Hector was nearly 20 when he enlisted on March 7, 1916, his next of kin was listed as his sister, Mrs Downs of East Malvern.
 His occupation was a farm hand.
 He Returned to Australia on February 2, 1919.

-Currie, Reg (SN 1840) Reg was the son of Donald Currie of Reserve Street in Berwick and he enlisted on November 6, 1915.
+Currie, Reg (SN 1840) Reg was the son of Donald Currie of Reserve Street in Berwick and he enlisted on November 6, 1915. at the age of 22.
 His occupation was Horse Driver.
 He Returned to Australia April 13, 1919.

-Forrester, George (SN 4810) George was born in Shepparton and he was from Taradale.
+Forrester, George (SN 4810) George enlisted on November 6, 1915, the same day as Reg Currie.
+George was born in Shepparton, and his next of kin was his father, Zephaniah Forrester of Taradale.
 His occupation was baker.
-George enlisted on November 6, 1915, the same day as Reg Currie.
 He Returned to Australia July 24, 1919.

-Lyons, Jack (Charles Jack) (SN 1394) Jack enlisted on September 14, 1914.
+Lyons, Charles Jack (SN 1394) Jack enlisted on September 14, 1914 at the age of 27.
 He was born in South Melbourne and enlisted in Tasmania, but his occupation was baker, so this is why I assume that he was Mr Rowe's employee.
-He Returned to Australia on May 12, 1918.
+His actual occupation on his enlistment paper was 'stud groom and baker' He Returned to Australia on May 12, 1918, suffering from rhuematism and 'bad feet'.

 Rooney, Alfred George (SN 481) Alf was born at Ballarat and enlisted at Ballarat on October 15, 1914.
 I came across an article about Alf in the Berwick Shire News of March 28, 1917 and he was awarded the Military Medal for having carried ammunition and water under heavy fire in the desert fighting of August 9, 1916.
 The article goes onto to mention that he was employed by Mr Rowe when he enlisted.
 He Returned to Australia on January 2, 1919.